tsuru/tsuru/docs/reference/config.rst

 tsuru has support for ``native`` and ``oauth`` authentication schemes.

 The default scheme is ``native`` and it supports the creation of users in tsuru's internal database.
-It hashes passwords brcypt and tokens are generated during authentication, and are hashed using SHA512.
+It hashes passwords brcypt.
+Tokens are generated during authentication and are hashed using SHA512.

 The ``auth`` section also controls whether user registration is on or off.
-When user registration is off, the user creation URL is not registered in the server.
+When user registration is off, only admin users are able to create new users.

 auth:scheme
 +++++++++++